nickofthyme/object-remap/README.md

 __depth?: number
 ```

-This allows you to truncate an final remapped object to a given depth if you don't need the whole value.
+This allows you to truncate a final remapped object to a given depth if you don't need the whole value.
 This impacts both the user-defined path and the defined array or object values.
 See the [_Simple - depth_](#simple---depth) example below

 ### `__case`